Conyx01/generative-ai-for-beginners/03-using-generative-ai-responsibly/README.md

 ## How to Use Generative AI Responsibly

-Now that we have identified the importance of Responsible Generative AI, let's look at 4 steps we can take to build our AI solutions responsibly:
+4 steps we can take to build our AI solutions responsibly:

 ![Mitigate Cycle](./images/mitigate-cycle.png?WT.mc_id=academic-105485-koreyst)